calops/hmts.nvim/README.md

 No. No, you don't need to call a `setup()` function.
 But there's still one (that does nothing) if you really feel compelled to.
 It won't break anything.

+## Contribute

+Very few programs are handled right now, but I welcome any addition.
+Just look through [the injections file](./queries/nix/injections.scm) and copy what's already there.
+It should be pretty straightforward for most things.
+If it isn't, don't hesitate to open an issue.

 ## TODO